The Naming of Cars

 (equals L for Lanchester)

 In those days (late 60s) good old cars were still cheap and common for daily use.
 I was now married and what could be nicer for a second car than this delightful Barker bodied Lanchester LD 10 from the early 50s.
 When new it might have cost almost as much as a Jaguar while being not much bigger (but much better made and finished) than a Ford 10.
 It weighed rather a lot for its engine, but it was a sweet car, and every few miles one would pull into the side to let by the string of cars you had collected behind you.
-All good things come to and end, and so Lady was replaced by the string of Minis etc.
+All good things come to an end, and so Lady was replaced by a series of Minis (I put on my coat, my hat, my gloves and my Mini.
+I want three, in different colours to match my outfits.) and other practicalia.

 Dulcinea